 High aspect and medium aspect front wings are the two most common types of foils used in wingfoiling.
-Unlike low aspect foils, which are ideal for sports with continuous power, such as kiting or boating, high and medium aspect foils are better for wingfoiling when there may not always be a continuous power source.
+Unlike low aspect foils, which are ideal for sports with continuous power, such as kiting or boat-towing, high and medium aspect foils are better for wing-foiling, when there may not always be a continuous power source.

-High aspect foils have better pump and glide, which means that they can maintain their speed even when the wind is not strong enough to keep them moving.
-This is particularly useful in wingfoiling, where the rider needs to generate their own power by pumping the foil up and down in the water.
+High aspect foils have better pump and glide, which means that they can maintain their speed even when the wind, waves or the swell is not strong enough to keep the rider moving.
+This is particularly useful in wing-foiling, when the rider needs to generate their own power by pumping the foil up and down in the water.
 On the other hand, medium aspect foils are more playful and offer better turns, which is particularly useful when riding waves.

 The fuselage, which is the part of the foil that connects the front and rear wings, can also affect the foil’s stability and playfulness.
-Shorter fuselages tend to be more playful, while longer ones tend to be more stable.
+Shorter fuselages tend to be more playful, while longer ones are more stable.
 This is something that riders need to consider when choosing their foil setup.

-For riders who want the best of both worlds, a high aspect foil of around 1000 cm² – 1400 cm², like the very popular F-One Seven Seas Carbon (AR 7.5), can offer pump & glide performance while also being suitable for riding swell in the waves.
-This type of foil is a good choice for riders who want to do both freeriding and wave riding.
+For riders who want the best of both worlds, a foil of around 1000 cm² – 1400 cm², like the very popular F-One Seven Seas Carbon (AR 7.5), can offer pump & glide performance while also being suitable for riding swell or in the waves.
+This type of foil can be a good choice for riders who want to do both freeriding and wave riding.

 The type of waves being ridden can also affect the choice of foil.
 Long rolling waves are better suited to medium aspect foils, where continuous carving is possible as the wave is generating consistent power for some time.
 Less consistent or more random waves may require a high aspect foil to glide and connect the random waves together.

 This is something that riders need to take into account when choosing their foil, as it can have a significant impact on their performance.